Skip to main content

 JP Duminy played 46 Tests and scored 2103 runs at an average of 32.86.
 In ODIs, he featured in 199 matches, scoring 5117 runs at an average of 36.81.
 In T20Is, he accumulated 1934 runs from 81 matches at an average of 38.68, finishing as one of South Africa’s most reliable performers in the format.

-Disclaimer: The prediction is based on the understanding, analysis, and instinct of the author.
-While making your prediction, consider the points mentioned, and make your own decision.
+Disclaimer: This Exclusive News is based on the author’s understanding, analysis, and instinct.
+As you review this information, consider the points mentioned and form your own conclusions.